KIT-CMS/Excalibur/README.md

 ##### Json
 - Json configs can be directly saved from the command line with HarryPlotter's --export-json functionality.
-These configs can later be read in again, changed and overwritten.
+These configs can later be read in again with -j, changed and saved again.
 The "_comment" key has to be added manually and should contain a short description of the plot.
 - Plotting/data/json-configs/ contains some json files for plots

 ##### Python
 - Python functions allow to construct loops of plots, but cannot be saved or read as easily as json files.
+Execution of these functions with --python, a list of the available functions can be displayed with --functions.
 The docstring of the functions should contain a description.
 - Plotting/data/python-configs/ contains some python plotting scripts